 WVGISTC will seek to guide the integration of GIS into the State's information technology infrastructure.
-In a proposal to reorganize state government, Governor Wise has proposed merging two programs that oversee technology - the Governor's Office of Technology (GOT) and the Administration Department's Office of Information Services and Communications.
+In 2003 Governor Wise merged two programs that oversee technology - the Governor's Office of Technology (GOT) and the Administration Department's Office of Information Services and Communications.
 This restructuring may lead to closer business relationships between the Office of State GIS Coordinator and the State Information Technology Office.